10 Top tips for visiting beautiful Bali after the Pandemic

 UBUD

-I live in Ubud, and although it’s not close to the sea, it has magical healing energy that I love.
+I lived in Ubud, and although it’s not close to the sea, it has magical healing energy that I love.
 Ubud is known as the spiritual, cultural and healing centre of Asia.
 But, some people come to Ubud, do some touristy sightseeing, experience the heavy traffic on the main roads and leave… and that is their experience of Ubud.
 They don’t depart with the best impression, I’m sure!

 If you are finding Ubud to be too busy and too much traffic, head off the beaten track a bit (which is only normally one or two roads away) and you will find the tranquility of the rice fields.